smcgivern/gitique/README.md

   when the Gitique view is enabled.
 * `#48a220` - dark green - the HEAD of the selected branch in this PR.
-This diff will always be shown when the Gitique view is enabled, and this is the only commit which cannot be selected as the basis commit.
+This diff will always be shown when the Gitique view is enabled, and this is the only commit which cannot be selected as the base commit.

 ## Developing